Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

 Mangroves are great for biodiversity, marine life, and purifying the air quality.

 In May 2020, on land which was previously burned in a wildfire, Drones are firing seeds from the sky, helping the region replenish its greenery and pine trees.

 The project doesn’t end after dropping the seeds, the start-up Flash Forest which is facilitating this initiative will go back to track the progress on a regular basis.

 Aravali mountain range, India

 In Aug 2020, the Indian government took a Drone-based pilot project to plant trees for the Aravali mountain range.
-The proposed plan is to leverage AIand Drone to detect soil quality, evaluate land, rainfall status, and choose which species to plant in the targeted zone.
+The proposed plan is to leverage and Drone to detect soil quality, evaluate land, and rainfall status, and choose which species to plant in the targeted zone.

-The region which starts from the outskirts of Delhi, running approximately 692 km in a south-west direction, passing through 4 Indian states.
+The region starts from the outskirts of Delhi, running approximately 692 km in a southwest direction, passing through 4 Indian states.

 Given the ferocity of the devastation, we need hundreds of companies, individuals, and groups to come forward, leverage the technology, take these aerial vehicles to the sky and – make the planet green again.